Doctor Who: The Lost Stories (The First Doctor)

 The Hidden Planet The First Doctor

 Writer: Malcolm Hulke Notes: This was an idea submitted by Hulke on September 2nd, 1963, after being invited to contribute to Doctor Who in July.
 Although it was not initially pursued by the production team, on September 23rd, Hulke was asked to stop working on “Britain 408 AD” and begin developing “The Hidden Planet” instead.
-In mid-October, “The Hidden Planet” was pencilled in as the sixth story of Season One, then pushed back to seventh by the time of its formal commissioning on December 2nd, due to the insertion of Inside The Spaceship into the running order.
+“The Hidden Planet” was soon pencilled in as the sixth story of Season One, then pushed back to seventh by the time of its formal commissioning on December 2nd, following the insertion of Inside The Spaceship into the running order.
 A month later, “The Hidden Planet” had been promoted to the fifth spot, due to difficulties with two other serials.
 Unfortunately, when Hulke delivered his script for episode one in January 1964, the production team found it unacceptable and asked Hulke to undertake rewrites; The Keys Of Marinus was hastily commissioned to take its place.
 Hulke disputed the rewrites, arguing that the episode one script had adhered to the accepted storyline and that he should therefore be paid extra for any rewrites.
 This request was refused and, in March, Hulke agreed to revise his scripts.
 Subsequently, the second installment was given the title The Year Of The Lame Dog.
 In April, “The Hidden Planet” was a possible second story for Doctor Who's second recording block.
 By July, Hulke had rewritten the adventure to be five episodes long, and consideration was given to making it first in the second block.
 However, it was felt that too much work would be needed to restructure “The Hidden Planet” following the departure of Susan, and there was also concern about the adventure's lack of monsters, now viewed as a key component of the programme's science-fiction serials.
 “The Hidden Planet” was therefore abandoned by story editor David Whitaker on September 24th, with its formal rejection coming on October 20th.
-Hulke resubmitted his storyline to the production office following Whitaker's departure from Doctor Who, but it was again rejected on April 2nd, 1965 by new story editor Dennis Spooner, because it still included Ian and Barbara, who were about to exit the series.
+On March 3rd, 1965, Hulke resubmitted his storyline to the production office following Whitaker's departure from Doctor Who, but it was again rejected on April 2nd by new story editor Dennis Spooner, because it still included Ian and Barbara, who were about to exit the series.

 Characters: The First Doctor, Susan, Ian, Barbara (originally; the resubmission presumably replaced Susan with Vicki)